michaeladamek/GeneralAssemblyReactJS/README.md

 - List Parks
 - Show a list of activities for each park
 - Show an image of each park
-- Other infor about each park
+- Other info about each park

 #### PostMVP EXAMPLE